Palm Beach County Luxury Real Estate Market Outlook 2026

 Documentation

-Micro-Market Signals
+Sub-Market Signals

-Submarket Breakdown: Key Variables for 2026
+Sub-Market Breakdown: Key Variables for 2026

-SubmarketWhat Drives ValueBuyer ConcentrationKey Risk Variable
+Sub-MarketWhat Drives ValueBuyer FocusKey Risk

-West Palm Beach WaterfrontSeawall condition, elevation, urban amenity adjacency; El Cid and SoSo maturationBuyers who want walkable urban texture alongside waterfront utilitySeawall condition and remediation cost; insurance posture at elevation
+West Palm Beach WaterfrontSeawall condition, elevation, proximity to the Okeechobee and PGA office corridorsBuyers who want walkable urban texture alongside waterfrontSeawall condition and remediation cost; insurance at elevation

 ManalapanParcel width and depth, ocean-to-lake configuration, submerged land rights, coastal approvalsEstate-scale privacy buyers; secondary and tertiary residenceInlet access for larger vessels; documentation completeness on coastal approvals